blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

 ## LIST

-`LIST` queries output a bullet point list consisting out of your file links or the group name, if you decided to [group](data-commands.md#group-by).
-You can specify up to **one additional information** to output alongside with your file or group information.
+`LIST` queries output a bullet point list consisting of your file links or the group name, if you decided to [group](data-commands.md#group-by).
+You can specify up to **one additional information** to output alongside your file or group information.

 !!! summary "Query Type `LIST`"
     `LIST` outputs a bullet point list of page links or Group keys.
 You can specify one additional information to show for each result.